AI Agents in Hedge Funds: Use Cases for Alpha & Risk (2026)

 Investor relations and fundraising:

-- Conversational AI Agents in Hedge Funds answer LP FAQs with compliant, pre-approved language.
+- Conversational AI Agents and chatbots in hedge funds answer LP FAQs with compliant, pre-approved language.

 - Draft quarterly letters and respond to RFPs based on the fund's fact sheet and DDQ.